Leullque/ece143_group10/README.md

 python3 EOQ.py
 2. To train and evaluate ML models:
 python3 prediction.py
-3. To visualize and train the model:
+3. To visualize the data and train the model:
 run visualization.ipynb

 ### Third-party modules